 Since the island of Manhattan is only 13.4 miles long and 2.3 miles wide, you’d think getting from one place to another would be easy.
 But sometimes, public transit can be a, well, train wreck.

-If you want to rent or buy further out in Brooklyn where prices are lower, and there is often more space, you might consider choosing a place near an express train.
+If you want to live further out in Brooklyn where prices are lower, and there is often more space, you might consider choosing a place near an express train.
 Then, it’s no big deal getting into Manhattan for work – or play.
 Check out this geographically accurate NYC subway map for comparison.